 - How old stones, modern glass, and metal structure can blend so beautifully in Berlin

-- Swedish archipelago
+- Stockholm, Swedish archipelago and villages

 - And of course London, my favourite city in the world